 BA/BS degree plus at least four (4) years of related experience, or a combination of related education and work experience to equal eight (8) years.

-Minimum one year of formal experience working with children 3 months to 5.5yrs in a full day childcare or development program (inclusive in the years of related experience listed above).
+Minimum two years of formal experience working with children 3 months to 5.5yrs in a full day childcare or development program (inclusive in the years of related experience listed above).

 Minnesota Pre-kindergarten teacher licensure in early childhood development, elementary, early childhood education, or equivalent (birth through 8 years).